winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/05-Example-Elimination-Listener.md

 The goal: when a relevant pawn dies, the agent updates its blackboard so the behavior tree can react on the next tick.

-In Kubík's framework, a gameplay message is a hybrid of **reaktivní komunikace** ([Kubík 2004, §4.2.1] — stigmergic traces in the environment) and **komunikační akt** ([Kubík 2004, §4.4] — explicit pub/sub messaging in a higher-level language).
+In Kubík's framework, a gameplay message is a hybrid of **reaktivní komunikace** ([Kubík 2004, Chapter 4.2.1] — stigmergic traces in the environment) and **komunikační akt** ([Kubík 2004, Chapter 4.4] — explicit pub/sub messaging in a higher-level language).
 The game broadcasts a typed event with a well-defined semantics; agents that have subscribed treat it as a `vjem`.
 Crucially, this perception bypasses the visual `AIPerceptionComponent` — an agent on the other side of the map learns of an elimination even though it could not have seen it.
 This is the same trade-off Kubík discusses on p.
 17 between stigmergy and direct communication: stigmergy is realistic but slow and lossy; direct messaging is omniscient but limited to events the system explicitly emits.

 ## What we want the listener to do